netdata/netdata/web/gui/custom/README.md

 -   using data from one or more Netdata servers, on the same dashboard
 -   host your dashboard HTML page on any web server, anywhere

-Netdata charts can also be added to existing web pages.
+You can also add Netdata charts to existing web pages.

 Check this **[very simple working example of a custom dashboard](http://netdata.firehol.org/demo.html)**, and its **[html source](../demo.html)**.

-You should also look at the **[custom dashboard template](https://my-netdata.io/dashboard.html)**, that contains samples of all supported charts.
+You should also look at the [custom dashboard template](https://my-netdata.io/dashboard.html), which contains samples of all supported charts.
 The code is [here](../dashboard.html).

-If you plan to put the dashboard on TV, check **[tv.html](../tv.html)**.
-This is a screenshot of it, monitoring 2 servers on the same page:
+If you plan to put the dashboard on TV, check out [tv.html](../tv.html).
+Here's is a screenshot of it, monitoring two servers on the same page:

 ![image](https://cloud.githubusercontent.com/assets/2662304/14252187/d8d5f78e-fa8e-11e5-990d-99821d38c874.png)